-Sidewalks and Transit Stops along Lundy's Lane: Following the introduction of the proposed development, wind conditions over the nearby public sidewalks along Lundy's Lane are predicted to be suitable for standing, or better, during the summer, becoming suitable for mostly standing during the winter, with isolated regions suitable for walking.
-Conditions in the vicinity of the nearby transit stops along Lundy's Lane are predicted to be suitable for standing, or better, throughout the year.
+Sidewalks and Transit Stops along Stanley Avenue: Following the introduction of the proposed development, wind comfort conditions over the nearby public sidewalks along Stanley Avenue are predicted to be suitable for a mix of sitting and standing during the summer.
+During the winter, conditions are predicted to be suitable for mostly standing with walking conditions predicted over the intersection of Stanley Avenue and Morden Drive and sitting conditions predicted over the sidewalk along the east elevation of the proposed development.
+The nearby public sidewalks further north and south along Stanley Avenue are predicted to be suitable for a mix of mostly standing and walking during the winter.
+Conditions over the nearby southbound and northbound transit stops on Stanley Avenue are predicted to be suitable for standing throughout the year.
 The noted conditions are considered acceptable.

-Conditions along Lundy's Lane under the existing massing are predicted to be suitable for standing, or better, during the summer, becoming suitable for standing during the winter, with isolated regions suitable for walking to the east.
-Under the existing massing, conditions in the vicinity of the nearby eastbound transit stop are predicted to be suitable for sitting during the summer, becoming suitable for standing during the winter, while conditions in the vicinity of the nearby westbound transit stop are predicted to be suitable for a mix of sitting and standing during the summer, becoming suitable for standing during the winter.
-While the introduction of the proposed development produces slightly windier conditions along Lundy's Lane in comparison to existing conditions, wind conditions with the proposed development are nevertheless considered acceptable for public sidewalks and transit stops.
+Conditions over the nearby sidewalks along Stanley Avenue under the existing massing are predicted to be suitable for a mix of sitting and standing during the summer and suitable for a mix of standing and walking during the winter.
+Conditions over the noted nearby southbound and northbound transit stops on Stanley Avenue are predicted to be suitable for a mix of sitting and standing during the summer, becoming suitable for standing during the winter.
+While the introduction of the proposed development produces slightly windier conditions over some areas of Stanley Avenue in comparison to existing conditions, conditions to the east of the proposed development are predicted to be improved, and wind conditions with the proposed development are nevertheless considered acceptable.